Love and Theft (Bob Dylan album): Release and promotion

 Although no singles were released from the album, Dylan appeared in a 30-second commercial featuring the song "Tweedle Dee & Tweedle Dum" that appeared online on August 28, 2001, and on network television beginning on September 3, 2001.
-The spot, directed by Kinka Usher, shows Dylan in a tense poker game with magician Ricky Jay and Dharma & Greg writer Eddie Gorodetsky.
+The spot, directed by Kinka Usher, shows Dylan in a tense poker game with magician Ricky Jay, actress Francine York and Dharma & Greg writer Eddie Gorodetsky.
 The poker setting was Dylan's idea and, according to Usher, he only made one request of the director: "He said, `You know, I just don't want it to be corporate'.
 And I assured him that I wasn't going to do that, I was going to shoot it like a little film.
 I know he's very happy with it".

-Dylan also consented to what, for him, was an unusual amount of interviews with press to promote the album.
-On July 23, 2001 he participated in a press conference at the Hotel de la Ville in Rome with reporters from Austria, Britain, Denmark, Finland, Germany, the Netherlands, Italy, Norway, Sweden and Switzerland.
+Dylan also consented to what, for him, was an unusual number of interviews with press to promote the album.
+On July 23, 2001, he participated in a press conference at the Hotel de la Ville in Rome with reporters from Austria, Britain, Denmark, Finland, Germany, the Netherlands, Italy, Norway, Sweden and Switzerland.
 He was also interviewed by Edna Gundersen for USA Today, Robert Hilburn for the Los Angeles Times and Mikal Gilmore for Rolling Stone.
 All of these interviews appeared shortly before or shortly after the album's release on September 11, 2001.

 Packaging

 The album's cover features a black-and-white photograph of Dylan, sporting a then-new pencil-thin mustache, which was taken in the studio by Kevin Mazur.
 The back cover features a black-and-white portrait of Dylan taken by photographer David Gahr.
-Mazur also took the album's inside cover photo of Dylan and the Love and Theft band (including organist Augie Meyers).
+Mazur also took the album's inside cover photo of Dylan and the "Love and Theft" band (including organist Augie Meyers).
 The album's art direction is credited to Geoff Gans.

 Reception and legacy

 The album won the Grammy Award for Best Contemporary Folk Album at the 44th Annual Grammy Awards.
 It was nominated for Album of the Year and the track "Honest with Me" was nominated for Best Male Rock Vocal Performance.

 In a glowing review for his "Consumer Guide" column published by The Village Voice, Robert Christgau wrote: "If Time Out of Mind was his death album—it wasn't, but you know how people talk—this is his immortality album".
-Later, when The Village Voice conducted its annual Pazz & Jop Critics Poll, Love and Theft topped the list, the third Dylan album to accomplish this.
+Later, when The Village Voice conducted its annual Pazz & Jop critics' poll, "Love and Theft" topped the list, the third Dylan album to accomplish this.
 It also topped Rolling Stone's list.
-Q listed Love and Theft as one of the best 50 albums of 2001.
+Q listed "Love and Theft" as one of the best 50 albums of 2001.
 Kludge ranked it at number eight on their list of best albums of 2001.